 UD for the web isn’t only for education.
 Legal aspects include the web design standards created by the WWW Consortium (W3C) for information technology.
 They produced the Web Content Accessibility Guidelines 2.0 (WCAG), which are promoted globally.
 I use their Web Accessibility Initiative website, as a reference at work.
 Additionally, US federal laws include policies for equal access to Web-based information and technologies such as Section 508 of the Rehabilitation Act and the Access Board standards.
-The Access Board standards are based on the WC3’s priority checklist.
+These standards are based on the WC3’s priority checklist.

-Here are a few resources on UD:
+Here are a few resources on UD and UDL:

 - National Center on the Universal Design for Learning

 - CAST’s UDL Guidelines

 Review your knowledge of the UDL with an H5P interactive reader designed by UCLA Librarian, Douglas Worsham (Attribution: CC BY-NC-SA 4.0).